In this article

 Other factors associated with excessive alcohol use, such as weight gain and poor diet, can be risk factors for kidney stones.
-Alcohol is a source of weight gain because it contributes empty calories.
+Alcohol is a source of weight gain because it has empty calories.

 If you already have kidney stones, drinking alcohol may worsen your condition.
-Drinking alcohol can cause kidney stones to move around faster, causing increased pain in the body.
+Drinking alcohol can cause kidney stones to move around faster, causing increased pain.

 Alcohol use disorder (AUD), also known as alcoholism, increases your risk for kidney stones in several ways.
-First, drinking alcohol dehydrates you, which as mentioned before, will put you at higher risk.
-And as you become intoxicated, this weakens your kidney’s effectiveness at filtering waste products.
+Aside from dehydration, intoxication can weaken your kidneys' effectiveness at filtering waste.

-Alcohol-related or not, once you develop kidney stones, you have several ways of treating them.
+Alcohol-related or not, kidney stones have several treatment options.
 Depending on their size, you can simply pass them when you urinate.

 If it is too large or painful to pass naturally, you may need to seek advanced medical care.
-There are non-invasive surgeries available to help you pass the stones.
+There are surgeries available to help you pass the stones, these include:

 If you feel any of these symptoms, it may be time to get help from an addiction treatment professional.

 There are a variety of resources available for those suffering from AUD.
-Mental health treatment approaches (such as behavioral therapy) can help address the underlying behaviors that drive some to drink.
+Mental health treatment approaches such as behavioral therapy can address underlying behaviors that drive some people to drink.